FAFSA FAQs

 Are students with Refugee or Asylum statuses considered Eligible Non-Citizens on the FAFSA?
 What if their Alien Registration number expires?

 Federal Regulations define an eligible non-citizen as someone "able to provide evidence from the Department of Homeland Security (DHS) that he or she is in the U.S. for other than a temporary purpose with the intention of becoming a citizen or permanent resident."
-In other words, regulations require that the Department of Education rely upon the determination made by DHS.
 When a student files a FAFSA, an automatic check is run with DHS to determine whether they are a citizen or an eligible noncitizen.
-If the data match indicates that the student's information did not match with DHS, the college is then required to request documentation from the student to show his or her eligible status.
-Remember, a DHS-provided status can be revoked; therefore the results of a non-match must be appropriately resolved.
+If the information does not match with DHS, the college will request documentation from the student to show their eligible status.

 How do students who are citizens themselves but whose parents are undocumented complete the parent information on the FAFSA?